GoogleCloudPlatform/cloud-bigtable-examples/python/thrift/README.md

 `patch -p1 < fix-bigtable-rest-thrift.patch`

-Then, to start the REST gateway, from the HBase release directory
+Then, to start the Thrift gateway, from the HBase release directory

 `./bin/hbase thrift start`

 If you would like to connect to your Thrift gateway using your external IP on a GCE instance, you will have to open up a firewall port.

-`gcloud compute firewall-rules create hbase-rest --allow=tcp:9090`
+`gcloud compute firewall-rules create <instance_name> --allow=tcp:9090`

 Note the security risk of an open firewall port, and also note that you can connect to the HBase gateway from a different GCE instance without opening up